coxhinkins

 The starting rate for savings gives up to an extra £5,000 of tax‑free savings interest, but it only applies if your non‑savings income is low enough.
 The more non‑savings income you have above the personal allowance, the more this £5,000 band tapers down until it reaches £0.

-What is the HMRC Savings Tax Warning?
+What is the HMRC Savings Account Tax Warning?

 HMRC Tax Warnings for UK Pensioners’ Savings and Pension Threshold Notices